 As an international student, there are requirements and obligations related to the Immigration Rules, your studies and the University that you must meet.

-This section explains your responsibilities as an international student at Bath Spa University, as well as what the University's responsibilities are to the Home Office.
+This section explains your responsibilities as an international student studying on a Student Route visa at Bath Spa University, as well as what the University's responsibilities are to the Home Office.

 Please read the details carefully and contact the Immigration Advice team if you need clarification or are unsure about anything concerning your responsibilities.

-In unfortunate situations where students are found to not be meeting their responsibilities or breaking their visa conditions, it can result in sponsorship being withdrawn.
+In unfortunate situations where students are found to not be meeting their responsibilities or breaking their visa conditions, it can result in sponsorship of their Student Route visa being withdrawn.
 If this happens to you, you will likely need to leave the UK and it will affect your future visa applications.

 Protecting your immigration status while you’re here